reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

     >
     > Here we use WITH to define the columns in the files.
 You must use WITH when using a bulk rowset (OPENROWSET) in the FROM clause.
 Also, defining the columns enables you to select and filter the values within.

-15. Replace the contents of the SQL script with this query, and **replace** `YOUR_DATALAKE_NAME` with your **Storage Account Name** provided in the environment details section on the Lab Environment tab on the right.
+15. Replace the contents of the SQL script with this query, and **replace** `YOUR_DATALAKE_NAME` with your storage account name <inject key="Storage Account Name"></inject>.
 Select **Run** to execute the script.
 This query reads from Delta Lake format to calculate the 2012 quarterly sales quantity.

     ```sql
     SELECT